ting11222001/Developer-Portfolio-Space/README.md

 npm run dev
 ```

-This will start the development server, and you can access the website at [http://localhost:3000](http://localhost:3000) in your browser.
+This will start the development server, and you can access the website in your browser.

 ## Technologies